$\aleph$-IPOMDP: Mitigating Deception in a Cognitive Hierarchy with Off-Policy Counterfactual Anomaly Detection: Overcoming Deception with Limited Computational Resources

 Overall, our proposed mechanism reduces the income gap between the agents, as illustrated in Fig.~\ref{fig:iug_aleph_illustration}(B,D).
 Thus it limits the ability of a deceptive, higher DoM agent to take advantage of a limited computational victim.

-\subsubsection{Effect of $\aleph$-Mechanism parameters}
+\subsubsection{Effect of $\aleph$-Mechanism Parameters}

 The size of the inequality reduction is a function of the $\aleph$-mechanism parameters.
 Narrowing the expected reward bounds, using a small $\omega$, forces the deceiver to make offers that are closer to the offers that the agent it is masquerading as would make, reducing the size of the set of available actions (to avoid alerting the victim).
 Setting larger values of $\delta$ limits the deceiver's ability to repeat the same offer several times.
 The combination of the two determines the outcome of the game.
 However, this rigidity may harm the victim's performance when interacting with a genuinely random agent, as could in fact be the case in the IUG task.
 Hence, setting these parameters requires a delicate balance between false and true negatives.
 To examine this, we simulated the DoM$(0)$ $\aleph$-IPOMDP receiver against a DoM$(1)$ sender and a random sender over a grid of $5$ different values of $\delta$ and $5$ values of $\omega$.
 Each design was simulated 50 times with different random seeds.
 We first discuss the effect of the parameters on the receiver's reward, as the goal of the $\aleph$-IPOMDP is to improve the victim's performance via deterrence.
 The average reward of the receiver is depicted in Fig.~\ref{fig:iug_aleph_grid_results_receiver_reward}.
 We begin with the results against a random sender (left-most panel)---here we clearly see the detrimental results of high levels of $\omega$ and $\delta$---aimed at verifying ``genuine'' random behaviour.
 As shown in Fig.~\ref{fig:iug_aleph_grid_results_receiver_reward} (left column), there is a partial trade-off between $\delta$ and $\omega$ when interacting with a random sender.
 The higher these parameters, the more sensitive the $\aleph$-mechanism is to deviations from ``truly'' random behaviour.
-In turn, this causes the $\aleph$-mechanism to flag a genuine random sender as being non-random, thus activating the $\aleph$-policy and reducing the receiver's average reward per trial.
+In turn, this causes the $\aleph$-mechanism to flag a genuine random sender as being non-random, thus activating the $\aleph$-policy and reducing the receiver's average reward per trial compared to the ``n\"aive'' case.